Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Having a plastic cartridge with multiple blades means that you are limiting their effectiveness.
 It’s harder to get the most out of them due to the limited area, and their performance is affected due to this.

-Safety Razor Vs Cartridge: Best Razor For Sensitive Skin
+Best Razor For Sensitive Skin

 Why do razors blades cost so much?
 They don’t need to.
 While big razor brands are always reinventing the wheel with more blades and different heads, the classic double edge razor blade is an open-source design that hasn’t changed in decades.
-You can buy them very cheaply – 100 for about $10 – which means the upfront cost of the safety razor works out as a great investment in the long run.
+You can buy these blades very cheaply – 100 for about $10 – which means the upfront cost of the safety razor works out as a great investment in the long run.

 That’s before we get onto the environmental cost.
 Cartridge razors produce loads of unnecessary plastic waste.